 My work draws from different sources including renaissance composition, expressionistic brush stroke and the spiritual curiosity of the post-impressionists.
-The anthropomorphic quality of the plant imagery is intentional.
+I hope to introduce an element of the unknown, whether through an anthropomorphic quality in plant imagery or through the introduction of random human made elements such as signs or chairs.
 The space is ambiguous, condensing the biological elements into one plane, creating a patterning.
 At the same time shadow and modeling is used to create a primitive sense of deep space.